netcrop/lwrap/README.md

 > time fmt -w 80 big.txt >result2.txt
 > real 0m0.068s
 ```
+* Control flow

 <img src="misc/functions.png" height="282" width="282">

-* Timeline
+* Time line

   Three buffers been created for handling input bytes.
 We use library functions `fread` and `fwrite` to minimize
 the number of function calls.
 A short time delay been
-introduced for the first occurence of line break.
+introduced for the first occurrence of line break.
 And another one for initiation of write buffer.
 The big "O" notation of input stream through
 the entire program is constant.